Endsleigh Cottage: Grounds

 Hastings Russell, 12th Duke of Bedford died in 1953, aged 64, as a result of a gunshot wound in the grounds of Endsleigh.
 The coroner recorded his death as accidentally inflicted, but his elder son suggested it may have been deliberately self-inflicted.

 Today

 In 2004 Endsleigh was owned by a fishing syndicate.
 Since 2005 it has been a hotel, which retains 108 acre of the grounds.
-Hotel Endsleigh is owned by Olga Polizzi and managed by her daughter, Alex Polizzi, known as the host of Channel 5's The Hotel Inspector since 2008.
+Hotel Endsleigh is owned by Olga Polizzi and has been managed by her daughter, Alex Polizzi, known as the host of Channel 5's The Hotel Inspector since 2008.